-- .1 All above ground domestic water piping systems shall be constructed out of Type L Copper, Soldered, Schedule 80 PCV, or Schedule 10 S.S.
-Wirsbo compression acceptable for lines 3/4" and below (include strapping). - .1 Galvanized pipe is prohibited. - .2 All Valves shall be in accordance with the University's Valve Standard. - .3 Isolation valves shall be provided on all Branch Piping and at individual fixtures and equipment connections.
+- .1 All above ground domestic water piping systems shall be constructed out of Type L Copper Soldered, Schedule 80 PCV, or Schedule 10 S.S.
+Wirsbo compression is acceptable for inaccessible dedicated equipment lines 3/4" and below (include strapping). - .1 Galvanized pipe is prohibited.

+- .2 Insulate all hot and cold piping with rigid fiberglass insulation with a thermal performance not to exceed 0.033 W/m^{2.°}C @ 24°C. Include PVC jacket in exposed finished areas.
+Include wrapping all valves, strainers and fittings. - .2 All Valves shall be in accordance with Section 4.4 Valves. - .3 Isolation valves shall be provided on all Branch Piping and at individual fixtures and equipment connections.
 Branch piping feeding 3 or more items, or above 50 feet, shall include isolation valves for branch piping. - .4 Joints & Fittings: - .1 All copper joints and fittings shall use soldered connections, except at connection to valves, specialties or equipment where threaded or flanged connections shall be used.
-Any other types of joints and fittings are subject to an approval by the Manager, Mechanical Design, DEC; table requests for approval prior to completion of the Schematic Design phase. - .2 Grooved piping is not acceptable where buried or within wall.
+Any other types of joints and fittings are subject to an approval by the Manager, Mechanical Design, DEC; table requests for approval prior to completion of the Schematic Design phase. - .2 Grooved piping is not acceptable where buried or within wall. - .5 Dielectric unions are not acceptable.